Table of Contents

 Having been there, plus having a weird “outside observer but not completely outside” kind of status, gives me enough of a perception to notice the good and bad within the movement, and that’s why I think the movement has a great deal of potential even if it often squanders that potential thanks to lack of training and constantly complaining.

-The movement lost its vitality because it lost its original purpose.
-That purpose may never be coming back (God only knows!), but that does not mean it cannot find a new commission, a new lease on life, and a new future!
+The Independent movement lost its original vitality because it lost its original purpose.
+That original purpose may never be coming back (God only knows!), but that does not mean the movement cannot find a new commission, a new lease on life, and a new future!